ZebraAlgebra/portfolio-website/content/about/projects/flusim.md

 ## Final Thoughts

-It was pretty cool seeing the things I derived with the theory of Markov chains matching the simulation results.
+It was pretty cool seeing the things I derived with the theory of Markov chains matching the simulation results, a type of "mathematical joy" I would say.

 {{< card-grid >}}
 {{< link-card title="Back to Projects Page" href="/about/projects/" >}}